 Figure 1: Video Tools Playback tab of the Ribbon

 - The Video Tools Playback tab is a Contextual tab.
 Contextual tabs are special tabs in the Ribbon that are not visible all the time.
 They only make an appearance when you are working with a particular slide object which can be edited using special options.

 - Within the Video Tools Playback tab, locate the Video Options group, as shown in Figure 2, below.

 Figure 2: Video Options within Video Tools Playback tab of the Ribbon

-Within the Video Options group you'll find all the advanced video options which are explained below, as marked within Figure 2, above:
+- Within the Video Options group you'll find all the advanced video options which are explained below, as marked in Figure 2, above:

 Figure 3: Volume drop-down menu

-Note that you are restricted to setting the volume at only the Low, Medium, and High levels using the Volume drop-down menu.
-On the other hand, you can set the volume to whichever level you want by clicking on the Volume button on the Player Controls bar below the actual video clip on the slide, as shown in the bottom right of Figure 4.
+- Note that you are restricted to setting the volume at only the Low, Medium, and High levels using the Volume drop-down menu.
+On the other hand, you can set the volume to whichever level you want by clicking on the Volume button on the Player Controls bar below the actual video clip on the slide, as shown in the bottom right of Figure 4, below.

 Figure 4: Volume button in the Player Controls bar

 - You can also increase or decrease the volume of the selected video clip by pressing the Alt + Up Arrow or Alt + Down Arrow keys together.